MODEL UNITED NATIONS

 A4.
 Our advisors must also follow a code of conduct.

 A1.
-You can find pictures, information updates, an inspirational video, an informational video, and slideshows about MUN at https://eugenerotary.org/modelun/
+You can find pictures, information updates, an inspirational video, an informational video, and slideshows about the MUN at https://eugenerotary.org/modelun/.

 A1.
 You can do this!
 All you need is to commit to doing your best and sticking with it if you are selected.

 A2.
-You need to know that you will meet with your advisor on a schedule that you work out together but we recommend meeting for an hour or two at least once a week at the beginning.
-Meetings are typically held at your school or at a convenient coffee shop, local library, etc.
+You need to know that you will meet with your advisor on a schedule that you work out together, but we recommend meeting for an hour or two at least once a week at the beginning.
+As stated above, your meetings will be online using Zoom or other software such as Skype, Duo, etc.

 A3.
-We will provide your team with a training session and plenty of research materials and links to get you off to a good start on your research.
+We will provide you with a training session and plenty of research materials and links to get you off to a good start on your research.

 A4.
-Your advisor will keep your team on track and focused on your tasks but you and your team partner will be doing the work.
-We are giving you ample time from selection of your team until the MUN conference (three months) so you can work on MUN and keep up with your regular school work and activities but it is ultimately your responsibility to do the work.
+Your advisor will keep your team on track and focused on your tasks, but you and your team partner will be doing the work.
+We are giving you ample time from selection of your team until the MUN conference (two plus months) so you can work on MUN and keep up with your regular school work and activities.
+Please understand that it is ultimately your responsibility to do the work.